Menu

 Air cleaners, also known as air purifiers, can greatly improve indoor air quality, but they are often cost-prohibitive for low-income families.
 Navigating the complex field of products is challenging as they vary widely in cost, performance and safety.

-PHI’s Regional Asthma Management and Prevention (RAMP), in partnership with PHI’s Dr. Gina Solomon, has developed materials for asthma programs to help their clients choose safe, effective, and affordable air cleaners.
-These resources may also be useful for families and individuals with asthma seeking to purchase or access air cleaners for personal use:
+PHI’s Regional Asthma Management and Prevention (RAMP), in partnership with PHI’s Dr. Gina Solomon, has developed materials for consumers, agencies and programs, and schools to help choose safe, effective, and affordable air cleaners.
+These resources may be useful for families and individuals with asthma seeking to purchase or access air cleaners for personal use:

 1/14